Building life-changing relationships one at a time.

-After gathering input from sociologists, law enforcement, health professionals, educators, and child development experts, one response appeared on the top of everyone’s lists: Fill the relational voids in kids’ lives.
-In other words, send people to personally meet with students who need reliable, caring adult relationships.
-And start with children in the earliest grades.
+He gathered input from sociologists, law enforcement, health professionals, educators, and child development experts.
+One response to his question appeared at the top of everyone’s lists: Fill the relational voids in kids’ lives.
+In other words, send people to meet with students who need reliable, caring adult relationships, starting with children in the earliest grades.